Leantime/leantime/README.md

 * [http://localhost:8090](http://localhost:8090) : leantime
 * [http://localhost:8081](http://localhost:8081) : maildev - to check emails sent
-* [http://localhost:8082](http://localhost:8082) : phpmyadmin(authentication ``leantime:leantime``) to check the DB schema and data
+* [http://localhost:8082](http://localhost:8082) : phpMyAdmin(authentication ``leantime:leantime``) to check the DB schema and data
 * [http://localhost:8083](http://localhost:8083) : s3ninja - to check s3 uploads.
 You need to enable this in the ``.dev/.env`` file by enabling s3

-Additionally, XDebug is enabled, but you will have to modify your IDE key in the ``.dev/xdebug.ini`` file(or alternatively, on your IDE).
+Additionally, Xdebug is enabled, but you will have to modify your IDE key in the ``.dev/xdebug.ini`` file(or alternatively, on your IDE).
 You also need to have port 9003 temporarily open on your firewall so you can utilize it effectively.
 This is because connections from docker to the host will count as external inbound connection
 <br /><br />
 ###  🏗 Update ###